freeCodeCamp/freeCodeCamp/guide/english/java/comments-in-java/index.md

 ---
 ## Comments in Java

-Comments in java are like real life post-it notes used to display some information, which other programmers or developers can read and understand.
+Comments in java are like real life post-it notes.
+They're used to display information, which other programmers or developers can read and understand.
+Comments promote collaboration and are good to use in long-term projects.

 It is good practice to add comments to your code, especially when working with a team or at a company.
 This helps future developers or teammates to know what is going on more easily when they look at your code.
 Comments make your code more neat and organized.